The Knife Lake Project consists of 82 claims totaling 56,865 hectares (140,516 acres)

 2010-2014: Ursa Major International name change to Minnova Gold and focuses on gold projects; very little exploration carried out on Knife Lake Project

-2018: Eagle Plains, a prospect generator, stakes area of expired lease and acquires additional tenure as well as access to existing drill-core; seeks to farm out property as part of business model
+2018: Eagle Plains, a prospect generator, stakes area of expired lease and acquires additional tenure as well as access to existing drill-core; seeks to farm out the property as part of business model

-The deposit is hosted by felsic to intermediate volcanic and volcaniclastic rocks which have been metamorphosed to upper amphibolite facies.
+The Knife Lake deposit is hosted by felsic to intermediate volcanic and volcaniclastic rocks which have been metamorphosed to upper amphibolite facies.
 The deposit is typical of VMS mineralogy which has been significantly modified and partially remobilized during the emplacement of granitic rocks.
 The mineralization straddles the boundary between two rock units and occurs on both limbs of an overturned fold.

 The Knife Lake area saw extensive exploration from the late 1960’s to the 1990’s with the last documented work program completed in 2001.
 Drilling has outlined a series of stratabound mineralized lenses which are controlled by complex geological structures.
 In the copper mineralized zone, significant thickening of the mineralization occurs near the central portion of the deposit.
 Sulphides and rare native copper are visible in outcrop.
 Massive sulphides consist of 25% to 60% pyrrhotite and 0.2% to 10% chalcopyrite mineralization.
 Pyrite is present as irregular disseminations and masses.
 Locally, up to 8% sphalerite (zinc mineralization) is present.

-|Table 1- Significant Drill Intercepts-Knife Lake Project*|
+|Table 1- Significant Historical Drill Intercepts-Knife Lake Project prior to recent program*|

 |Hole ID||Width (m)||From (m)||To (m)||Cu (%)||Au (ppb)||Ag (ppm)||Co (ppm)||Zn (ppm)|